Evaluation

 predmodel (nn) – a regression neural network for cost prediction

-optmodel (optModel) – an PyEPO optimization model
+optmodel (optModel) – a PyEPO optimization model

 dataloader (DataLoader) – Torch dataloader from optDataSet